New Student FAQs

-The University does not receive Advanced Placement (AP) scores until the middle of July.
-If you do not receive notification that your scores have been received by August 1st, please contact Coleen Curtis at email@example.com or by telephone at 201-692-2732 to ensure your scores have been received.
+In some cases, the University does not receive Advanced Placement (AP) scores until the middle of July.
+If you do not receive notification that your scores have been received by August 1st, please contact Coleen Curtis at firstname.lastname@example.org or by telephone at 201-692-2732 to ensure your scores have been received.
 If you receive AP credits, please contact your academic department or the Advisement Center to make sure your fall semester schedule is correct.

 If you have questions regarding your Middle College credits, please contact Jordan Mitchell, Senior Program Director of the Middle College Program at 201-692-6504 or via email at email@example.com.